gabe-lade/swank-program-newsletter/20250918-newsletter-repo/README.md

 - `rural_change_2020` - Change status from 2010 to 2020
 - `geometry` - Spatial geometry for each census block

 **Note**: The preprocessing steps to create this file from raw Census data are not included in this repository.
 The file represents census blocks with their urban/rural classification changes over time.
+The file is too large to post in this repository.
+If you would like access to the file, email Gabe at lade.10@osu.edu.

 ## File Structure